-A substitute holiday may be granted when a particular job requires work on a regular holiday.
+A substitute holiday may be granted, within 30 days, when a particular job requires a full day of work on a regular holiday.

 PERSONAL DAYS

 Full-time employees and regular part-time employees will be granted two (2) paid personal days per year Regular part-time employees will receive a pro-rated amount of pay for each personal day.
 (Formula: normal hours per week divided by five days per week = pay per each personal day.)
 Example: 20 hours per week divided by five days per week = four hours of pay per each personal day.